patrickbucher/docs/weinberg/how-software-is-built.md

 - user-friendliness (users—different kinds of)

 > More quality for one person may mean less quality for another.
 > Whose opinion of quality is to count when making decisions?
 > Quality is value to some person.

-Decisions are often hidden from the conscious minds of the persons who make them.
+Decisions are often hidden from the conscious minds of the persons who makes them.
 A quality manager must bring those decisions into consciousness.

-Internal software organizations have little competition and therefore stagnate.
+Internal software organizations have little competition and therefore tend to stagnate.

-Improving quality is difficoult (up- or downward spiral):
+Improving quality is difficult, there is an up- or downward spiral:

-1. motivation to measure the cost of quality -> 2.
+1. motivation to measure the cost of quality (influencing point 2)
-2. understanding the value of quality -> 3.
+2. understanding the value of quality (influencing point 3)
-3. motivation to achieve quality -> 4.
+3. motivation to achieve quality (influencing point 4)
-4. understanding of how to achieve quality -> 1.
+4. understanding of how to achieve quality (influencing point 1)

-A lock-on effect, e.g. caused by the choice of a programming language, causes the cost of change to increase, the motivation and knowledge to change to decrease over time.
+A lock-on effect, e.g. caused by the choice of a programming language, causes the cost of change to _increase_, but the motivation and knowledge to change to _decrease_ over time.
 A lock-on effect for a programming language entails:

 - software tools
-- hardware systems (less common nowadays)
+- hardware systems [less common nowadays]
 - people trained and hired
 - specialized consultants
 - user community